 9th April Lieutenant Colonel J. Hassel DSO, MC, - No.10 Group Defence Officer visited the Station.

-15th April No.691 ( A.A.C. ) Squadron were operating with pilotless gliders which unfortunately finished up in the sea.
+15th April No.691 ( A.A.C. ) Squadron were operating with pilot-less gliders which unfortunately finished up in the sea.

 16th April Night Flying exercises carried out by No.691 ( A.A.C. ) Squadron.